 10 Universal enrichment analysis

-The clusterProfiler package (Yu et al. 2012) supports both hypergeometric test and gene set enrichment analyses of many ontology/pathway, but it’s still not enough for users may want to analyze their data with unsupported organisms, slim version of GO, novel functional annotation (e.g. GO via BlastGO or KEGG via KAAS), unsupported ontologies/pathways or customized annotations.
+The clusterProfiler package (Yu et al. 2012) supports both hypergeometric test and gene set enrichment analyses of many ontologies/pathways, but it’s still not enough as users may want to analyze their data with unsupported organisms, slim versions of GO, novel functional annotations (e.g. GO via BlastGO or KEGG via KAAS), unsupported ontologies/pathways, or customized annotations.

-The clusterProfiler package provides enricher() function for hypergeometric test and GSEA() function for gene set enrichment analysis that are designed to accept user defined annotation.
+The clusterProfiler package provides enricher() function for hypergeometric test and GSEA() function for gene set enrichment analysis that are designed to accept user-defined annotations.
 They accept two additional parameters TERM2GENE and TERM2NAME.
-As indicated in the parameter names, TERM2GENE is a data.frame with first column of term ID and second column of corresponding mapped gene and TERM2NAME is a data.frame with first column of term ID and second column of corresponding term name.
+As indicated in the parameter names, TERM2GENE is a data.frame with the first column of term ID and the second column of corresponding mapped genes, and TERM2NAME is a data.frame with the first column of term ID and the second column of corresponding term names.
 TERM2NAME is optional.

 10.1 Input data